contribute form to suggest appropriate references.

 - DLESE For Educators: Teaching with Data: This site provides an overview of DLESE services for educators teaching with data.

-- Center for Problem-Based Learning ( This site may be offline. ) Problem-based learning (PBL) is an educational approach that organizes curriculum and instruction around carefully crafted "ill-structured" problems.
+- Center for Problem-Based Learning (more info) Problem-based learning (PBL) is an educational approach that organizes curriculum and instruction around carefully crafted "ill-structured" problems.

 - CoVis: Learning Through Collaborative Visualization (title provided or enhanced by cataloger) (more info) Developed by the CoVis project which was completed in 1998 at Northwestern University, this white paper provides an interesting overview of designing student projects.